 Being a guarantor for loans, rent and mortgages

-A guarantor is a third party who ‘guarantees’ a loan, mortgage or rental agreement.
-This means they agree to repay the total amount owed if the borrower or renter can’t pay what they owe.
-By guaranteeing the agreement, you become responsible for any arrears that occur.
+This means they agree to pay the total amount owed if the borrower cannot.
+By doing this, you become responsible for any arrears that occur.

-Considerations before being a guarantor
+Things to think about before being a guarantor

 worried woman reading paperwork